theCstokes/Sudoku/README.md

 To enable Nginx reverse proxy run the following command:

-**Note: This may require super user privates.**
+**Note: This may require super user privileges.**

 ```bash
 npm run configureReverseProxy
 ```

 This will configure Nginx reverse proxy.
-Enabling the API and the UI to be accessible from to port 3001.
+Enabling the API and the UI to be accessible from port 3001.
 Found here: [localhost:3001](localhost:3001)

 ## Instructions